 The ability to craft our own ego identifications, while simultaneously believing that our true nature apart from all these social constructions is one of purity and goodness is a heroic psychological achievement; And the best counteragent to hate.

-In a free society, we are who we pretend to be—and I choose to pretend, to be stronger than I am, and more determined than I feel so that I can wage a victorious jihad against hate.
+In a free society, we are who we pretend to be—and I choose to pretend that I am more determined, than I sometimes feel, to make this world a better place.
 Meanwhile, on a beautiful island far, far away, I am totally perfect and one with God.
 And I didn’t have to do a single thing to get here.